Apple Music library missing? Check your iCloud Music settings

 Answer: A: Patrick, If you notice the mistake right away, you can use Edit > Undo Delete Playlist.
 It brings it back immediately.

-How long does Apple Music keep your playlists?
+How long does Apple Music save your playlists?

 They will remain in your library for 30 days in case you decide to re-activate the Apple Music service, you won’t have to save them again.